Using Feasible Action-Space Reduction by Groups to fill Causal Responsibility Gaps in Spatial Interactions: Scenario-based simulations

 \section{Scenario-based simulations}

-We used scenario-based simulations to demonstrate the benefits of considering the assertive influences of groups.
-We defined metrics to quantify how group FeAR can uncover more information about an interaction than individual FeAR (\cref{sec:Metrics}).
-Using these metrics, we explored group effects in different scenarios(~\cref{sec:Scenarios}).
+We defined metrics to quantify how group FeAR can uncover more information about an interaction than individual FeAR~(\cref{sec:Metrics}).
+Using these metrics, we explored group effects in simulations of different scenarios~(\cref{sec:Scenarios}).